oyama/pico-littlefs-usb/README.md

 - Block 3 and later: Returns littlefs file blocks or directory entries.

 Upon USB connection, all files in the littlefs file system are searched to build a cache of FAT directory entries.
 Read requests from the USB host determine the type (file or directory) of the requested object based on the cache.
 Requests for directories are sent directly from the cache, while requests for files open the corresponding file in littlefs and send its content.
 Write requests involve updating the cache and reflecting changes in littlefs.
 The cache is updated based on the differences in directory entries.

+See `FAT_OPERATION.md` for details on the sequence of disk operations.

 ## Testing